 I was nervous, but my research and checklist won through and so every brand that I approached decided that they wanted to work with me.
 There then followed months of work on branding, website design and getting all the logistics in place so that products could be presented, packaged and sent out in luxury style.
 I wanted to provide the level of customer service and ‘experience’ that you would expect from a designer boutique, just because my store is online I didn’t want to compromise on that personal touch – from hand-written notes to offering a personal shopping experience to customers.

 The first Scandi brand that I worked with, and continue to work with is the Danish brand, Rosemunde, renowned for extremely feminine styles in beautiful lace and silk/cotton mixes.
-They are consistently my best-selling brand and I send just about as many pieces back to Scandinavia as I do round the UK.
+They are consistently my best-selling brand and I send just about as many pieces back to Scandinavia as I do around the UK.

 So what do I want Five Six Blue to be known for?
 I want to carve out a beautiful corner of the internet that celebrates that Scandinavian aesthetic I love; the boutique has grown organically over the last 4 years to include British and other European brands that display the same qualities of simplicity, luxury and whose values of integrity match ours, too.
 We’ve recently added the British lifestyle brand, Chalk because their products are beautifully crafted from luxury fabrics and are made ethically in the UK.